frefolli/skullian/docs/README.md

 ## Debug Action

 This action is thought for testing a .tsg file against Dep Graph generation with Tree Sitter and Stack Graph.
+Currently i'm rewriting the java tsg using this action.

+`cargo run -r -- -D tests/graph/tsg/java` ensures features get detected correctly.

 ## Workflow Action